robertostling/gec-evaluation/annotator/GUIDELINES.md

 as far as I can see they only mention a "5-point scale" without any further details.

-Note that meaning preservation is with respect to the *reference*.
+Note that meaning preservation is with respect to the *reference*, unlike grammaticality and fluency that are judged solely based on the system output.
 This means that a GEC system which does not perform any edits at all can also have a low meaning preservation score, if the original sentence has a literal interpretation different from the reference.
 For instance, consider the following case: